Mookie Betts Player Props: Dodgers vs. Nationals

 Mookie Betts At The Plate

-- Among qualified batters in MLB, he ranks 103rd in batting average, 46th in on-base percentage, and 34th in slugging.
+- Among the qualifying hitters in MLB, he ranks 101st in batting average, 40th in on-base percentage, and 36th in slugging.

-- Betts has driven in a run in 20 games this season (39.2%), including six games with more than one RBI (11.8%).
-He has also driven home three or more of his team's runs in four contests.
+- Betts has driven home a run in 20 games this year (38.5%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.